xlate/staedi/README.md

 ## Have a Question?
 If you have a question about StAEDI that may not require the opening of an issue, please head to the StAEDI Gitter channel at https://gitter.im/xlate/staedi to discuss.

+## Looking for something more?
+[Fresno](https://www.xlate.io/#fresno) is an integrated EDI validation and transformation engine that supports conversion from EDI to XML and back.
+Data can be exchanged using files or a REST API, easing integration with existing applications and frameworks.
+Advanced features include the automatic generation of acknowledgements and tracking acknowledgements for EDI messages sent outbound.
+Fresno uses the same validation file format that is used in StAEDI.

+More information, email subscription, and pricing can be found at [https://www.xlate.io](https://www.xlate.io/#fresno).

 ## Using `EDIStreamReader`
 How to bootstrap the reader:
 ```java